Take a Brain Break!

 The Library Brain Booth is a drop-in, hands-on experiential space to explore metacognition and is open to all HSU students, staff, and faculty as well as community members.
 The Brain Booth Designated Open Space (BBDOS) is on the 2nd floor.

-Available there during regular Library hours: Coloring & Origami supplies, Biofeedback stationary machine, Gratitude log, FitDesks & Meditation Corner.
+Available there during regular Library hours: Coloring & Origami supplies, Biofeedback stationary machine, Massage Chair, Gratitude log, FitDesks & Meditation Corner.
 The Meditation Corner provides Mindfulness Meditation instructions.

 Additional Brain Booth equipment is available to borrow at the Checkout desk: Portable Biofeedback units, Sound & Light Therapy units, and Virtual Reality Goggles.